michaelbrooks/twitter-feels/README.md

 $ fab dev_web
 ```

-The development webserver features auto-reloading on file changes,
+The development webserver auto-reloads on file changes,
-which can be convenient sometimes.
+which can be convenient.

 #### Adding Python Packages